Jessie J Flaunts Her Booty, Embraces Her Cellulite In Candid Instagram Photo

 “This is what we need, women being real and honest and not afraid to show the reality that most of us have cellulite!!
 And yet we continue to look at filtered pictures of celebrities and believe that they don’t have it.
 Thank you Jessie for being real and proving that we are all beautiful regardless of a few bumps on out booties,” one inspired user wrote.

-The post, which Jessie J shared with her 7.7 million Instagram followers, racked up more than 214,000 likes and over 2,000 comments within a day of having been posted — at the time of this writing.
-In addition to praising her for her being real, users of the social media platform also used the opportunity to point out how lucky Channing Tatum is.
+The post, which Jessie J shared with her 7.7 million Instagram followers, racked up more than 214,000 likes and over 2,000 comments within a day of having been posted, as of the time of this writing.
+In addition to praising the singer for her being real, users of the social media platform also used the opportunity to point out how lucky Channing Tatum is.

 As People noted, Jessie J and the Magic Mike star started dating in October.
 According to the report, Tatum, 38, went to London just last week with the singer to see hang out with her friends and family, marking their first trip to England as a couple.
-Before jetting off to the other side of the pond, Tatum spent some time in Los Angeles, where enjoyed some quality time with Everly, the 5-year-old daughter he shares with his ex-wife Jenna Dewan, 38, the People report continued.
+Before jetting off to the other side of the pond, Tatum spent some time in Los Angeles, where he enjoyed some quality time with Everly, the 5-year-old daughter he shares with his ex-wife, Jenna Dewan, 38, the People report continued.